bezokurepo/about-bezoku/README.md

 - 🌱 Our models train on Universal Dependencies annotated corpus by parsing CoNLL-U symbolic information into bi-LSTM neural models that train on immersion cooled GPUs.
 All model power usage and pollution are published in each model card.
 - :microscope: symbolic instructions are perfect for morphosyntactically complex languages / dialects with sparse availability of training data.
 - 💻 Our current solutions are dependency parsers and grammar checkers in 24 languages.
 They can be downloaded to run on Windows OS and Ubuntu OS, with Android and MAC OS / iOS under development.
-- :wrench: Our Foundation models will soon power more applications: named entity resolution, sentiment analysis, semantic role labeling, question and answer, information extraction and search.
+- :wrench: Our Foundation models will power upcoming applications: named entity resolution, sentiment analysis, semantic role labeling, question and answer, information extraction and search.
-- :satellite: We deploy seamlessly to Cloud, Desktop and Mobile (Android) using Intel openVINO.
+- :satellite: We deploy seamlessly to Desktop and Mobile (Android) using Intel openVINO.
 We design for older CPUs and devices (minimum of 2 GB RAM), and do not support iOS and MAC OS.
 Each repo will have localized instructions, apologies it will take some time to implement 🤝
 - 👩‍💻 We joined the Intel Liftoff program in early 2024 and the Denvr Ai Ascend program in August 2025.
 - :unlock: We contribute many models as open sourced - see license.txt for details in each section.
 - 📫 You can easily search @bezokurepo for open source models and data in the github search bar.
 If you need support, email ian.gilmour@bezoku.ai